DevilBoy007/side-projects/bakr-backend-test-1/README.md

   |_ README.md
 ```
 DATABASE:
 the following schema was used to create a sqlite database for our app to use:

 	CREATE TABLE login(PRIMARY KEY email varchar(64) NOT NULL, password varchar(64) NOT NULL);

-to create a databse in your local directory, enter:
+To create a databse in your local directory, enter:

 	sqlite3

 into the terminal and you will enter an interactive sqlite shell. simply enter
-the above command, and then save the database with the save command:
+the statement from above, and then save the database with the save command:

 	.save users.db